systemsdk/docker-apache-php-symfony/docs/phpstorm.md

     - String Manipulation
     - Extra ToolWindow Colorful Icons
 * Go to `Settings -> Php -> Symfony` and check `Enable plugin for this project` and set Web Directory value as `public`.
-* If you want control quality of your project - pay your attention to tools, described [here](development.md) and `Qodana` tool.
+* If you want control quality of your PHP project - pay your attention to the tools, described [here](development.md).

 ### CLI Interpreter
 You need to set correct CLI interpreter for your PhpStorm.